sympy/sympy/release/README.md

     fab vagrant show_files:arg

 to show the files in the tarball, where `arg` is one of `2`, `3`, or `html`.
+You'll probably want to pipe the output of this into less, so that you can inspect it.

 You should also open the pdf and make sure that it has built correctly, and open the html docs and make sure that they have built correctly.